http://whatdidyoueat.typepad.com/what_did_you_eat/2008/07/whb-lentil-and.html

 Saturday, June 20, 2009

-I pulsed it in food processor a few times.
-I added some minced kosher dills..1/4 of one, after pulsing is finished.
+I pulse it in food processor a few times.
+I added some minced kosher dills..1/4 of one or so.. after pulsing is finished.
 Don't run it too long..we don't want liver puree.
+I serve it on some butter lettuce with some baby dill or even fennel fronds if you have em laying about. :) Parsley will do.
+You could add some of that to the chicken liver if you want to...on the last few pulses.
+Wouldn't kill anyone.

-The sandwich was sublime.
+*The sandwich was sublime.
 I toasted one side, then put a schmear of the chopped liver on, added lettuce, and closed her up.
-It tasted like something from my childhood.
-Wonder if mom or gramma made the chopped liver?
+It tasted like my childhood.
+For the sandwich..don't pulse.

 Friday, June 19, 2009